 How do I start?

 You do not have to have to have any special qualifications to set up a group although motivation and enthusiasm do help!
 Planning is essential for a successful start.
-If you live in the UK, there may well be other VPS members in your area who may be willing to help.
 Setting up the group may take some time, but once it is up and running you can delegate different tasks to other members of the group (e.g. locations of different meeting places).

 Advertising the new group

-Simple local advertising in your area will attract attention to your new group.
-For those in the UK, the Vulval Pain Society can contact different outpatient clinics and hospital departments attended by women with vulval pain.
+Simple local advertising in your area, or online, will attract attention to your new group.
+The Vulval Pain Society can include details of your group on our website and social media channels, and for those in the UK, we can contact different outpatient clinics and hospital departments attended by people with vulval pain.
 Local newspapers and magazines are also a quick way of gathering interest.
 Doctors and other health professionals in your area may be willing to pass the news of your group on to their patients.

 The first meeting